 In the previous chapter, we explored the drivers compelling enterprises to adopt AI as a transformative force in their operations.
 But while the "why" of AI adoption is increasingly clear, the "where" and "how" remain shaped by regional dynamics, funding models, and infrastructure readiness.
-AI is not evolving uniformly; it is a mosaic of global investments, regulatory approaches, and technical capabilities.
+Al is not evolving uniformly; it is a mosaic of global investments, regulatory approaches, and technical capabilities.

-While North America continues to lead the AI race, accounting for 43% of global AI investments in 2024, its share will decline to 36.5% by 2030 as Asia-Pacific - spearheaded by China - takes the lead.
-China alone is expected to command two-thirds of Asia-Pacific's AI software revenue, reflecting its aggressive investments in industrial AI, smart cities, and generative AI.
+While North America continues to lead the Al race, accounting for 43% of global AI investments in 2024, its share will decline to 36.5% by 2030 as Asia-Pacific - spearheaded by China takes the lead.
+China alone is expected to command two-thirds of Asia-Pacific's Al software revenue, reflecting its aggressive investments in industrial AI, smart cities, and generative AI.
 Meanwhile, Europe is shaping the conversation around ethical AI, with initiatives like the EU AI Act and projections of a €1.4 trillion GDP impact by 2030 from generative AI applications.

-\$214 billion in 2024 to an astounding \$1.34-1.81 trillion, representing a CAGR of 36%.
+By 2030, the global AI market is projected to grow from \$214 billion in 2024 to an astounding \$1.34-1.81 trillion, representing a CAGR of 36%.
 For business leaders, this rapid growth signifies both an opportunity and a mandate: those who harness Al's transformative potential will thrive; those who lag risk irrelevance.